 More art displays can be admired at the Quartz Museum of Studio Ceramics.
 Featuring more than 400 works of ceramic art, the museum is the only ceramics museum in New Zealand.
-The museum and art gallery is open Tuesday to Sunday.
+The museum and art gallery is open from Tuesday to Sunday.

 Location: 8 Bates Street, Whanganui city centre.